umgbhalla/dotfiles/README.md

   ```
 - Enable root permissions for the `wheel` group via `/usr/local/etc/doas.conf`:
   ```
-  permit keepenv :wheel
+  permit :wheel
   ```
+  > It's not recommended to enable `keepenv` because passing
+  > environment variables to root is dangerous!
 - Logout and log back in as the main user created earlier.
-  You will now be able to install packages using sudo.
+  You will now be able to install packages using doas.
-- Set up graphics for X. I use an intel-based vga, so I additionally installed
+- Set up graphics for X. I use an intel-based vga, so installed
   an intel video package.
   ```
-  sudo pkg install xorg pkgconf sourcecodepro-ttf sudo pkg install drm-kmod sudo pkg install xf86-video-intel
+  doas pkg install xf86-video-intel
   ```
   Then enable the module in your `/etc/rc.conf`:
   ```